DanNBullock/wma_tools/README.md

 A utility function which loads one of the .aseg parcellation options ('orig' or '2009') output from [freesurfer](https://surfer.nmr.mgh.harvard.edu/).
 If the .nii.gz version of the parcellation isn't found, this function will attempt to use [mri_convert](https://surfer.nmr.mgh.harvard.edu/fswiki/mri_convert).
 As such, some of the adaptive functionality of this function is predicated upon freesurfer/freeview being installed on the local file structure.

+### BL_Wrappers

+The contents of the **BL_Wrappers** will not be discussed in this overview.
+Previously, this directory contained wrappers that were needed to interface with earlier versions of the [brainlife.io] platform and/or generate appropraite output.
+These functionalities are now typically handled by distinct scripts which depend on the datatypes involved.

 ### ClassificationStruc_Tools

 The **ClassificationStruc_Tools** directory contains functions which are used for generating, modifying and/or interacting with [white matter classification (WMC) structures](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b).